-Giorgio Morandi (1890–1964) was born in 1890 in Bologna, Italy, where he lived until his death in 1964.
-From 1907–1913, he was enrolled at the Bologna Accademia di Belle Arti, where he later served as the professor of engraving and etching from 1930–1956.
-In 1913–1914, he established connections and exhibited with Italian Futurist artists such as Umberto Boccioni, Giacomo Balla, and Fortunato Depero, and in 1918–1919, worked briefly as part of the Scuola Metafisica with Giorgio de Chirico and Carlo Carrà.
-By 1920, Morandi established the small scale depictions of still lifes and landscapes that he would pursue for the remainder of his career, and which were associated with no other school or style but his own.
+Giorgio Morandi was born in 1890 in Bologna, Italy, where he lived until his death in 1964.
+From 1907–1913, he was enrolled at the Accademia di Belle Arti Bologna, where he later served as the professor of engraving and etching from 1935–56.
+In 1913–1914, he established connections and exhibited with Italian Futurist artists such as Umberto Boccioni, Giacomo Balla, and Fortunato Depero, and in 1918–1919, he worked briefly as part of the Scuola Metafisica with Giorgio de Chirico and Carlo Carrà.
+By 1920, Morandi established the small scale depictions of still lifes and landscapes that he would pursue for the remainder of his career, and that were associated with no other school or style but his own.

 The artist's works can be found in important public and private collections internationally including the Art Institute of Chicago; the Centre Georges Pompidou, Paris; the Des Moines Art Center, Iowa; the Hermitage Museum, Saint Petersburg; the Hirshhorn Museum and Sculpture Garden, Washington, D.C.; the Metropolitan Museum of Art, New York; the Musée d'Orsay, Paris; the Museum of Fine Arts, Boston; The Museum of Modern Art, New York; the Museo di Arte Moderna e Contemporanea, Trento, Italy; the Museo del Novecento, Milan; the Museo Nacional Centro de Arte Reina Sofía, Madrid; the National Gallery of Art, Washington, D.C.; the San Francisco Museum of Modern Art; the Tate Gallery, London; and the Yale University Art Gallery, New Haven.